Social Media Marketing . Why everyone should be doing it, and why some will fail at it.

 Here is a very good reason you should never stop that is often overlooked.
 Unless you are going to delete every profile and everything else you created, (and then start all over if you do it again, and you most likely will) there would be nothing worse than someone seeing your company profile, company Twitter page or any other of your company sites without a post or comments in several months or years.
 People will assume that that you went out of business.

-Fail to Understand that Social Media is Only the Tool
+2. Fail to Understand that Social Media is Only a Tool

-There are some things you can automate in Social Media that are valuable to do, and Twitter is great example.
-You will find many programs out their that allow you to auto-follow, auto-re follow, auto-un follow and auto-post tweets.
-We use them to a degree ourselves, but do not over do it.
+There are some things you can automate in social media that are valuable to do, and Twitter is great example.
+You will find many programs out there that allow you to auto-follow, auto-re follow, auto-un follow and auto-post tweets.
+We use them to a degree ourselves, but do not overdo it.

 If you fail to plan, plan to fail.
 Your plan at first may be as simple as collecting emails.
 How are you engaging to collect them and how are you going to continue to engage them?
 These and many other strategies will all need to be well planned out.